JAForbes/blog/posts/node-scripting-tips.md

   .catch(console.error)
 ```

-Ok.
-Now we may not actually want to download all log files in the bucket.
-And to test our script, we only really need to download 1 or 2.
-It's not super important if this script takes a bit to run because it's not part of an API or app, it's just hitting a bucket not a webserver, it can be as inefficient as we want.
+It's likely we only want to download a subset of log files in the bucket.
+To test our script, we only really need to download 1 or 2.
+It's not important if this script takes a while to run as it's not part of an API or app, it's just hitting a bucket not a webserver, it can be as inefficient as we want.

 So I'm just going to take the last 2 items from `xs`, even though I just downloaded ~800 items.